Islam in the United States: Religious freedom

 Views of Islam in America affected debates regarding freedom of religion during the drafting of the state constitution of Pennsylvania in 1776.
 Constitutionalists promoted religious toleration while Anti-constitutionalists called for reliance on Protestant values in the formation of the state's republican government.
 The former group won out and inserted a clause for religious liberty in the new state constitution.
 American views of Islam were influenced by favorable Enlightenment writings from Europe, as well as Europeans who had long warned that Islam was a threat to Christianity and republicanism.

-In 1776, John Adams published "Thoughts on Government", in which he mentions the Islamic prophet Muhammad as a "sober inquirer after truth" alongside Confucius, Zoroaster, Socrates, and other thinkers.
+In 1776, John Adams published Thoughts on Government, in which he mentions the Islamic prophet Muhammad as a "sober inquirer after truth" alongside Confucius, Zoroaster, Socrates, and other thinkers.

 In 1785, George Washington stated a willingness to hire "Mahometans", as well as people of any nation or religion, to work on his private estate at Mount Vernon if they were "good workmen".

-In 1790, the South Carolina legislative body granted special legal status to a community of Moroccans.
+In 1790, the South Carolina legislative body granted special legal status to a community of Moroccans (see the Moors Sundry Act).

 In 1797, President John Adams signed the Treaty of Tripoli, declaring the United States had no "character of enmity against the laws, religion, or tranquillity, of Mussulmen".